Dante2617012022/Chat-bot-IA/README.md

 ## Data storage

 Orders are saved locally in `pedidos.json`.
-Each time a user interacts with the bot, their order data is updated in this file.
+The bot creates this file automatically to persist conversations and order details between sessions, and it is ignored by Git so local data does not get committed.

 ## Connecting via WhatsApp